For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

-11 of the World's top 50 are in attendance plus a pretty solid undercard from the European Tour and a number of PGA Tour players including Chris Stroud, Sean O'Hair, Troy Merritt and Zac Blair, however all 168 entrants will be looking to take the biggest possible share of the $5m pot that's on offer this week - for many of the Europeans this is very close to the make-or-break point of the season where cards can be retained, flights to Dubai booked and world ranking gained with decent OWGR points up for grabs this week.
+10 of the World's top 50 are in attendance plus a pretty solid undercard from the European Tour, however all 168 entrants will be looking to take the biggest possible share of the pot that's on offer this week - for many of the Europeans this is very close to the make-or-break point of the season where cards can be retained, flights to Dubai booked and world ranking positions gained with decent OWGR points up for grabs this week.

 The event is played over 3 courses for the first 3 days - Kingsbarns, Carnoustie and St Andrews - then the final round is contested around the Old Course with slightly trickier pin positions after 3 days of pretty generous placements to help the amateurs.
-Temperament is an important factor in this quirky event where rounds can take over 6 hours to complete with some of the amateurs barely able to claim 'hacker' status.
-Long waits of half an hour or longer are common on some tees as play grinds to a halt, so those with the personality to enjoy the occasion whilst retaining focus when it's eventually their time to play a shot are at an advantage - short fuses don't tend to work in this format.
+Temperament is an important factor in this quirky event where rounds can take over 6 hours to complete, with some of the amateurs barely able to claim 'hacker' status.
+Long waits of half an hour or longer are common on some tees as play grinds to a halt, so those with the personality to enjoy the occasion whilst retaining focus when it's eventually their time to play a shot are at an advantage.

-The 7,305 yard, par 72 has a peculiar setup of 14 par 4s and just a pair each of par 3s & par 5s and features 7 double greens with huge, fescue/bentgrass putting surfaces.
+The 7,307 yard, par 72 has a peculiar setup of 14 par-4s and just a pair each of par-3s & par-5s and features 7 double greens with huge, fescue/bentgrass putting surfaces.
 The other two tracks used for a day each in this event are Carnoustie and Kingsbarns with Carnoustie tending to play the toughest of all 3 courses, however much depends on the strength of the breeze as we saw first hand at the 2010 Open Championship when a windy Friday decimated many scorecards at St Andrews - including that of Rory McIlroy who shot 80 that day to ultimately scupper his chances of what would have been his first Claret jug.

 Tournament Stats.
 We've published some key player statistics for this week's Alfred Dunhill Links Championship that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.